-The Board of County Commissioners of Shelby County, Ohio offers support and acknowledges changes in the Greater Region Transportation Coordination Plan to the local unmet needs for Shelby County.
+The Board of County Commissioners of Shelby County offers support and acknowledges changes in the Greater Region Transportation Coordination Plan to the local unmet needs for Shelby County.

-As part of the annual plan review process, the Shelby County Transportation Coordination Planning Committee met and reviewed the unmet transportation needs.
+As part of the annual plan review process, Shelby County Transportation Coordination Planning Committee met and reviewed the unmet transportation needs.
 The existing unmet needs for Shelby County were drafted in 2018 for inclusion in the Greater Region Transportation Coordination Plan.
-Unmet needs had not been revisited at the local level since that time.
+Unmet needs are revisited at the local level annually.
 The Shelby County Transportation Coordination Planning Committee determined during their review that some original needs should be revised, removed, and/or new needs added to be more reflective of the local environment.
 These changes will allow Shelby County to focus on improving services and becoming more aligned with the Greater Region.

-Shelby County requests that the updated needs be incorporated by MVRPC, as the Regional Coordinating Agency, as you complete the 2021 Greater Region Transportation Coordination Plan update.
+Shelby County requests that the updated needs be incorporated by MVRPC, as the Regional Coordinating Agency, as you complete the 2022 Greater Region Transportation Coordination Plan update.